Sandyholme Holiday Park

 - Close to Durdle Door & Lulworth Cove

-There is a reception and small shop on the park, as well as children’s play area, playing field, wildlife lake, pool table, table tennis table and recreation room.
+There is a reception and small shop on the park, as well as children’s play area, playing field and wildlife lake.

 If you dream of a remote bolthole that is well off the beaten track but within 7 miles of Wareham, Lulworth Cove, Weymouth and Dorchester then Sandyholme Holiday Park awaits your discovery.
 Flanked by meadows and fields, the cows calming moos and clucking pheasants, it is easy to see why Sandyholme has been the recipient of the David Bellamy Gold Conservation Award for the last six years in recognition of the park’s harmony with nature and the environment.